 Getting kids outside, especially at the tween age and above can prove to be difficult, but letterboxing is the perfect outdoors treasure hunt that will not only get kids excited to go out, but they will be asking to go!
 The treasure is hidden in a box which can be found by coordinates and clues.
 The love of puzzle-solving as well as being outdoors is a must.
 Letterboxing takes hiking and getting outdoors to a new level of fun.

 Letterboxing is outdoor treasure hunt.
 The treasure is in the rubber stamp imprints that are collected in a notebook.
 If your kids are like mine, they aren't always excited to go hiking.

 Seriously.
 It can sometimes take some finagling to get my tween and teen outdoors.
 There must be some other form of fun in it besides just walking.They love it when we hike up mountains as there are rocks and hills for them to climb.
-But on non-mountainous terrain, my kids need either a scavenger hunt or letterboxing to help keep their interest.
+But on non-mountainous terrain, my kids love to have either a scavenger hunt or letterboxing keep their interest.

 As an Amazon Associate I earn from qualifying purchases.

 One of the first things you will need before going out to find letterboxes is a rubber stamp.